-This classic New York cheesecake recipe yields a rich, creamy and dense cake, and doesn’t require a water bath like in many other recipes so it’s also easy to make.
-It’s one of the best cheesecakes I’ve ever had – it tastes amazing!
-To learn how to make it perfect, read all my tips in the post below.
+This classic New York cheesecake is the ultimate cheesecake.
+It’s dense, rich and creamy and doesn’t require a water bath like most cheesecake recipes, so it’s incredibly easy to make.
+It’s truly one of the best cheesecakes I’ve ever had!
+Here’s how to make it perfect.

-This cake is very similar to my classic cheesecake recipe I posted a while back, but this one uses extra egg yolk and cornstarch and is baked without a water bath (I’ve now added this option in the instructions to my other recipe as well).
+This cake is very similar to my classic cheesecake recipe, but this one uses extra egg yolk and cornstarch.
+Let’s get baking!

-The cheesecake is not baked in a water bath, but instead, it’s baked at a high temperature for several minutes, and then at a low temperature to ensure it stays creamy inside.
+The cheesecake is not baked in a water bath, but instead, is baked at a high temperature for several minutes, and then at a low temperature to ensure it stays creamy inside.

 Some say that you can’t eat more than a small slice of this cheesecake because it’s quite heavy, but not me.
 I’ll take 2 large ones, please!